xtremekforever/swift-rabbitmq/README.md

 Also, this library requires an accessible instance of [RabbitMQ](https://www.rabbitmq.com/) running somewhere either inside of a [Docker container](https://hub.docker.com/_/rabbitmq) or on another host.

+### Compatibility

+The library is only compatible with the following operating systems:

+- Linux
+- macOS 14 or later
+- iOS 17 and later
+- tvOS 17 and later
+- watchOS 10 and later

 ## Usage

 At the most basic, this library can be used as follows: